Swing, then miss it: MLB pitchers could bat for final time | WTOP

 The DH debate has raged since 1973, when Ron Blomberg of the New York Yankees became the first player to fill the role.
 It continues to this day, when American League teams often feel at a disadvantage when the World Series shifts to an NL park.

-Holding a 3-1 lead, the Braves hope to clinch the crown Sunday night.
-If not, the scene moves back to a DH setup at Minute Maid Park in Houston.
+With the Braves leading three games to two, the scene moves back to a DH setup at Minute Maid Park in Houston for Game 6 Tuesday night.

 Since the DH era began, the only pitchers to homer in the World Series have been Joe Blanton for Philadelphia in 2008 and Ken Holtzman for Oakland in 1974.